DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 To change a track role anytime, first select the track (either by touching its **TRACK encoder**, or its related **touchscreen**), then press **TRK.
 ROLE** (track role) momentary button (located near "CV1" input jack) once, or many times as required, in order to switch between roles (with cycles), like melodic -> CV OUT -> Turing Machine -> melodic ...

+While the sequencer is running, all tracks (including unused roles) are impacted, despite 8 are active ("audible", aka active role), a total of 24 tracks are sequenced at the same time (8 tracks x 3 roles).

 Each track (row, or "line") have its **PITCH**, +10V **GATE**, and (optional to use) **VELocity** (or +10V 1ms **CYCLE** trigger) output jacks, all are located at the right side of the _Franke_ module.
 Please consider **VEL**ocities are applicable only for melodic (notes-based) tracks, for other roles, a **+10V 1ms** trigger is send as **CYCLE** when the related track is restarting (repeat) its sequence (useful to control a sequential switch module).

 :warning: **FranKe module is not an instrument**, but a voltage-based (analog) step-sequencer, who sends pitch voltages ("V/Oct" compliant) or free voltages, 0V/+10V gates, and possibly velocities voltages, in order to control other modules, such VCO, synth voice, enveloppe generator, VCA, and any module you'll want: